Q: What is the Ford Rouge Factory Tour?

 A: Currently there are no eating establishments at the Ford Rouge Factory Tour.
 If you are looking to dine during your visit, you can utilize the

 Michigan Café at Henry Ford Museum.
 You do not need museum admission to dine at the Michigan Café.

-Q: Do you need a Henry Ford Museum admission to go on the Ford Rouge Factory Tour or see a movie at the IMAX
+Q: Do you need a Henry Ford Museum admission to go on the Ford Rouge Factory Tour?

-A: No, both the Ford Rouge Factory Tour and the IMAX Theater are accessible without entering the main floor of Henry Ford Museum.
+A: No, the Ford Rouge Factory Tour is accessible without entering the main floor of Henry Ford Museum.

 Q: How long does it take to visit Henry Ford Museum?
 Greenfield Village?
 Ford Rouge Factory